Building your business from scratch takes a lot of guts. And stakes become even higher and tougher when you plan to start a fintech business.

 For instance, a fintech startup in a small city may struggle to attract talent away from the lure of big tech companies in major hubs.

-Offering competitive compensation, a compelling work culture, and opportunities for growth can help attract and retain the high-caliber employees necessary for your success.
+Offering competitive compensation, a compelling work culture, and growth opportunities can help attract and retain the high-caliber employees necessary for your success.

 Also Read: User Retention in Payment Apps